AfrizalSeptiansyah/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection-with-SCV
-Informasi lengkap terhadap dataset dapat diakses pada link berikut : https://www.kaggle.com/mlg-ulb/creditcardfraud
+For more information about dataset please click : https://www.kaggle.com/mlg-ulb/creditcardfraud